 Mole tunnels in woodland are generally the shortest but most permanent of all territories.
-This is due to the abundance of food in the area as there are few disturbances and plenty of plants to support nutrition.
+This is due to the abundance of food in the area, as there are few disturbances and plenty of plants to support nutrition.
 There usually are six or fewer territories in woodland areas, each supporting one mole.
-In a woodland area with six territories, three tons of worms may support them.
+In a forest area with six parts, three tons of worms may help them.

-Moles can also be found in sandy soils, but a longer tunnel system is needed here.
+Moles can also be found in sandy soils, but a more extended tunnel system is needed here.
 As there is not as much food in sandy soils, the tunnels are longer to allow more insects and worms to drop down into the tunnels.

 Moles are solitary animals and live their lives in their territory.
-However, they also have a communal tunnel leading to many territories.
-When a mole leaves a region, another may use the joint tunnel to take over the unused territory.
+However, they also have a communal tunnel leading to many parts.
+When a mole leaves a region, another may use the joint tunnel to take over the new position.

 Moles also have at least one nest that is connected to the tunnels.
 The nest is rugby-ball-shaped and about 8 inches long.
 The nest is made of dried grass or leaves, which they get from the surface.